V4Fire/Client/src/core/kv-storage/engines/README.md

 Therefore, when using this engine, it is very important to monitor the data that you write to the storage and try to add new ones only when necessary.

-The following separators are used to serialize data
+The following separators are used to serialize data:

 `{{.}}` - key/value separtor

 `{{#}}` - keys separators

-It is forbidden to use these symbols in keys and values
+It is forbidden to use these symbols in keys and values.